jupyter-naas/abi/README.md

 ## Legal

-This project is licensed under AGPL-3.0
+This project is licensed under BSD 3-Clause License